wazuh/wazuh-documentation/source/ossec_elk_kibana.rst

    $ sudo /bin/systemctl daemon-reload
    $ sudo /bin/systemctl enable kibana.service

-If you have any doubt, visit the `official installation guide <https://www.elastic.co/guide/en/kibana/current/setup.html>`_.
+If you have any doubt, visit the `official installation guide`_.

 Kibana on low memory systems